fivetran/terraform-provider-fivetran/docs/resources/destination.md

 - `bootstrap_servers` (Set of String)
 - `bucket` (String) Field usage depends on `service` value:
 	- Service `big_query`: Customer bucket.
 If specified, your GCS bucket will be used to process the data instead of a Fivetran-managed bucket.
 The bucket must be present in the same location as the dataset location.
+	- Service `big_query_dts`: Customer bucket.
+If specified, your GCS bucket will be used to process the data instead of a Fivetran-managed bucket.
+The bucket must be present in the same location as the dataset location.
+	- Service `managed_big_query`: Customer bucket.
+If specified, your GCS bucket will be used to process the data instead of a Fivetran-managed bucket.
+The bucket must be present in the same location as the dataset location.
 	- Service `new_s3_datalake`: The name of the bucket to be used as destination
 - `catalog` (String) Field usage depends on `service` value:
 	- Service `databricks`: Catalog name